raw-labs/squirro-sales/sales-enablement-guide.md

 **RAW Labs MXCP enhances Squirro's Enhanced RAG and Agent Framework with secure, real-time access to operational data.**

 - **What**: Enterprise-grade MCP server connecting Squirro to ERP, CRM, trading platforms, and internal applications
-- **Why**: Customers need AI that queries live business systems (not just documents), with sub-minute freshness and audit trails
+- **Why**: Customers need AI that queries live business systems (not just documents), with sub-second freshness and audit trails
-- **How**: Typed MCP tools with RBAC policies, dynamic masking, and audit trails
+- **How**: MCP tools with stricting typing and validating, testing, RBAC policies, dynamic masking, audit trails and observability

 ---